KAIM2-Team/KAIM-W5/README.md

 - **LLMs**: Large Language Models to be fine-tuned for Amharic NER tasks.
 - **Database**: For storing preprocessed and labeled data.

-## Future Work

-- **LLM Fine-Tuning**: After collecting and labeling the data, the next step will involve fine-tuning large language models for Named Entity Recognition.
-- **Model Evaluation and Testing**: Testing the accuracy of the model in extracting entities from Amharic text.
-- **Integration**: Incorporating the model into EthioMart’s real-time system for data extraction and database population.